 Leaves are food producing factories for most plants.
 This is where photosynthesis takes place.
 The only exception is succulents.
-Succulents are modified stems and the thorns on a cacti are modified leaves.
+The leaves of succulents are modified stems, and the thorns on cacti are modified leaves.
 Weird, right?

 So let’s learn about the amazing leaf.

 In addition to photosynthesis, leaves breathe and sweat - sort of.
 On the underside of a leaf, there are small openings called stomata.
 The stomata control moisture and gas exchanges that regulate temperature and water content within the plant.